Online stores are popping up everywhere, but most get zero traffic, let alone sales.

 - Company contact details are clearly and correctly displayed.

 - Images have appropriate alt texts.

-Is there plugin/tool conflict?
+Is there a plugin/tool conflict?
 Find out which is conflicting.
 You can uninstall them one after the other to see which is.
-If a conflicting tool can be replaced with another – caching plugin for example – replace it.
+If a conflicting tool can be replaced with another – caching plugin, for example – replace it.
 Check your Facebook Pixels too.
 If it isn’t working correctly, check your event – are they being fired correctly?